Chart Color Schemes

 River Heads lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the River Heads statistical area (Lv2), its population is estimated at around 3,134 as of November 2025.
-This reflects an increase of 1,090 people (53.3%) since the 2021 Census, which reported a population of 2,044 people in River Heads (SA2).
-The change is inferred from the resident population of 2,713 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 224 persons per square kilometer.
-River Heads' growth exceeded the non-metro area (8.8%) and the national average since the 2021 census, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 92.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of River Heads as of Feb 2026 is around 3,240.
+This reflects an increase of 1,196 people (58.5%) since the 2021 Census, which reported a population of 2,044 people.
+The change was inferred from the resident population of 2,713 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
+This level of population equates to a density ratio of 231 persons per square kilometer.
+River Heads's growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 92.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Future population trends forecast a significant increase in the top quartile of Australia's regional areas, with River Heads expected to expand by 1,011 persons to 2041, reflecting an increase of 17.7% in total over the 17 years.
+As we examine future population trends, a significant population increase is forecast for the top quartile of Australia's regional areas, with the suburb expected to expand by 1,032 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.1% in total over the 17 years.

 Frequently Asked Questions - Population